nixinator/katacoda-scenarios/nix-build-docker-image/step3.md

 2.)
 Build a statically linked binary with musl
 3.)
 Remove all binaries apart from redis-server

-lets create a nix expression that build a new docker image with this version of redis-xminimal
+lets create a nix expression that builds a new docker image with this version of redis-minimal

 <pre class="file" data-filename="docker-redis-minimal.nix" data-target="replace">